Crowz102/Crowz102/README.md

 ### Activities and Awards
 - Participated in the Startup Competition 2022 organized by Vietnam-Korea University
 - Received a Consolation Prize in the RoboCar 2023 competition organized by Vietnam-Korea University.

+### Object
+To leverage my skills in Machine Learning and Deep Learning, particularly in applying advanced AI techniques to real-world problems.
+I aim to contribute to innovative projects and grow within a dynamic tech environment."

+### Hobbies and Interests
+- Explore the latest trends in AI and Machine Learning.
+- Read both literature or books on new technologies to expand knowledge.
+- Listen to music to relax.
+- Play video games.
+- Cook new recipes and experiment with different dishes.
 ### 📫 Contact me via:
 - EMAIL: ducthienle95@gmail.com